Maryland’s Texting-While-Driving and Distracted Driving Laws

 Distracted Driving Involving Injuries or Deaths

-A texting or cell phone violation that leads to serious bodily injury or the death of another person carries additional penalties of up to one year in jail and/or a maximum $5,000 in fines.
+A texting or cell phone violation that leads to serious bodily injury or the death of another person carries additional penalties of up to one year in jail and/or a maximum of $5,000 in fines.

 Get Professional Help